 To balance out the investment on your stock, attending these fairs as a seller is relatively cheap, you’ll be glad to know.
 Look out local notices and start to build a network with other creative retailers who attend these fairs as they tend to be regulars.

 Much like 3rd party websites that offer to sell your photography for you, stock sites are very similar.

 If you are thinking of making money from your photos using stock websites, then be careful.
 The return on the effort you put in shooting, editing and uploading is very small.
 You’ll need a large back catalogue of photos and consistency on every shot for a decent commission.

-If you feel more confident about selling yourself and your skills then why not directly approach local businesses and offering your services as a freelance photographer?
+If you feel more confident about selling yourself and your skills, then why not directly approach local businesses and offer your services as a freelance photographer?